 Every day new food products and food ingredients are developed.
 The large-scale food manufacturing processes needed to bring these safely and sustainably to the world are designed and managed by food engineers.
-When you graduate with the Massey University food process engineering major, you will have the skills and knowledge to work in and to eventually lead this exciting global industry.
+With the Massey University food process engineering major, you will have the skills and knowledge to work in and to eventually lead this exciting global industry.

 The world’s growing population needs healthy and safe foods and New Zealand is an important link in the global food supply chain to meet this demand.

-As a graduate of Massey’s Bachelor of Food Technology with Honours (Food Process Engineering), you could go on to manage the development and implementation or installation of new processing lines and factories producing products meeting the customer requirements in a safe, economical and sustainable way.
-You could also turn your great ideas engineering into new innovative solutions that can be developed into a business.
+You could go on to manage the development and installation of new processing lines and factories producing products meeting the customer requirements in a safe, economical and sustainable way.
+You could also turn your great ideas into new innovative solutions.
+These could then be developed into a business.